Caeldeth/loures/Lore/Trystan-The-Gifts-Of-The-Gods.md

 ### Consecrations

-Wisdom brings compassion, and the Consecrated items of the Goddes of Compassion bring wisdom to the wearer.
+Wisdom brings compassion, and the Consecrated items of the Goddess of Compassion bring wisdom to the wearer.

 ### Prayers

 #### Protection from Harm

-With this prayer, a worshipper will be granted varying levels of protection, dependening on his faith.
+With this prayer, a worshipper will be granted varying levels of protection, depending on his faith.
 Weak faith brings weak protection, while strong faith grants near invulnerability.

 #### Resurrection